reliek21/reliek21/README.md

 ## About me:

 - 🛠️ Working on cool projects
-- 🎓 Computer Science Student
+- 🎓 Software engineering student
 - 🚀 Passion for technology
 - 💻 Interested in web development and mobile development
 - 🌱 I’m currently learning Data Structures and Algorithms